 The Bottom Line

-Sweating more does not cause you to burn more fat; it simply doesn’t work that way.
-There are many factors that determine your sweat rate, including your fitness level and genetics.
+Many factors determine your sweat rate, including your fitness level and genetics.
 At the end of the day, you can use it as a rough guideline of how hard you’re working but that’s about it.